 For more locations visit our Locations page

-The Rayland Community Drop-off Recycling Site is being Removed
+The Rayland Community Drop-off Recycling Site has been Removed

 As requested by the Fire Department the recycling bins are being removed from the Rayland Community Drop-off Recycling location on August 30th.
 Resident can begin using other nearby locations, visit the Location Page for a full list.

-The Bridgeport National Road Community Drop-off Recycling Site is being Removed
+The Bridgeport National Road Community Drop-off Recycling Site has been Removed

 The Community Drop-off Recycling Site located at the old Bridgeport Job & Family location, 56104 National Rd.
 Bridgeport was removed on September 11, 2017 due to the current tenant at the site is expanding and needed the two bins moved away from the building.
 We are activity searching for a new location.

 Battery Recycling Program Expanding

 The JB Green Team Battery Recycling program continues to expand in 2017.
 Both the Jefferson and Belmont JB Green Team offices accept household dry cell batteries for recycling during regular office hours.
 Additionally several new battery collection towers have been placed at other locations in both counties.
 Since January we have collected 631 lbs. of household batteries for recycling.
 Batteries are also accepted during the Community Cleanup and Household Hazardous Waste collections.

 A special Battery Recycling Collection will be held in conjunction with America Recycles Day.
 On Wednesday November 15th, the JB Green Team will be set up to accept household batteries near the Community Room at the Ohio Valley Mall from 10:00 am – 2:00 pm.
 Belmont & Jefferson County residents are invited to bring household dry cell batteries including alkaline, NiMh, NiCad, zinc air, non-lithium button cell and lithium ion.